 Tips For a Safe Ride

-Even with the addition of new-age safety technology like bus monitors and CCTV security on school buses, parents and children need to practice safe bus riding etiquette to avoid injuries.
+Even with the addition of new-age safety technology like bus monitors and surveillance camera systems on school buses, parents and children need to practice safe bus riding etiquette to avoid injuries.
 To ensure a safe and secure ride, remember to use the following tips while riding the school bus:

 Tips for Safely Entering the Bus: